 Employees are automatically enrolled in this plan after one-year of qualifying employment.
 This one-year waiting period is waived for employees who had group long-term disability coverage for 12 months immediately prior to being employed by Washington and Lee.

 The University pays the entire cost of employees' participation in this plan.

 If approved by the University's long-term disability insurer, payments begin after 180 days of disability as that term is defined in the University's Long-Term Disability Plan.

 The plan assures a monthly income benefit equal to 60% of the employee's pre-disability pay by supplementing disability income, if any, from Social Security or workers' compensation up to this 60% combined total (with a maximum monthly amount of $7,000).
 This benefit is taxable unless an employee chooses, upon enrollment, to pay taxes on the premium instead.

 This income payment may continue to age 65, or to somewhat later if disabled after age 60.

-If the employee is receiving university contributions to his/her defined contribution retirement plan before the onset of his/her disability, the plan will, from the date disability benefits begin, contribute 10% of the employee's former salary to the retirement annuity plan until the employee's income payments end.
+If the employee is receiving university contributions to the defined contribution retirement plan before the onset of a disability, the plan will, from the date disability benefits begin, contribute the lesser of 10% of the employee's former monthly salary or $1,167 monthly to the retirement annuity plan until the employee's income payments end.

 Thus, through the combination of income payments and annuity contributions, the plan provides an income for life.